 When we look more closely at when fatal motorcycle crashes happen, we learn some key information.

 For starters, we learn that between the hours of 6 am and noon on any given day, the rates of fatal crashes are relatively low.
-However, these numbers climb throughout the course of the day and peak between the hours of 6pm and 3am.
+However, these numbers climb throughout the course of the day and peak between the hours of 6 pm and 3 am.

 Weather Conditions and Visibility

-It’s only natural to assume that inclemate weather and poor visibility might play a significant role in the rate of fatal motorcycle crashes.
+It’s only natural to assume that inclement weather and poor visibility might play a significant role in the rate of fatal motorcycle crashes.
 After all, slick roads and low lighting make it more difficult to drive for anyone, much less a motorcycle.

 Conclusions

-While the data we have is incomplete, by piecing together the various bits of information we have, we can surmise that the vast majority of accidents are due largely to error of either the driver of the motorcycle or other drivers.
+While the data we have is incomplete, by piecing together the various bits of information we have, we can surmise that the vast majority of accidents are due largely to the error of either the driver of the motorcycle or other drivers.

 It is important to take proper safety precautions when operating a motorcycle under any conditions.
 Always wear a helmet, keep a safe distance from other vehicles, and remember to signal properly when maneuvering on the road to decrease the chances of being in an accident.